Partner Emeritus, Wilson Sonsini

 John SlafskyJohn Slafsky practiced intellectual property and media law for over three decades, first in New York and then at an international law firm in Silicon Valley.

 John has a history of pro bono legal service, particularly representing nonprofits focused on education and the arts.
-He was recognized by the State Bar of California for exceptional contributions of time and expertise on behalf of low-income clients, and received his firm’s highest award for combining excellence in legal practice with commitment to community service.
+He was recognized by the State Bar of California for exceptional contributions of time and expertise on behalf of low-income clients, and received his law firm’s highest award for combining excellence in legal practice with commitment to community service.